Fire/Disaster Prevention

 ||||

-Arakawa 2 being put through its paces on a hazy day at Honda Airport in Saitama.
+Arakawa 2 being put through its paces on a hazy day at Honda Airport in Saitama, May 2005.

 Shiga Prefectural Disaster Prevention Aviation Unit | ||||